-During the COVID-19 pandemic, weddings are restricted to a maximum of 30 people including the priest and verger.
+During the COVID-19 pandemic, weddings are restricted to a maximum of 15 people including the priest and verger.
 Singing is not permitted and face coverings must be worn.
 There are a number of other restrictions in place, so if you are thinking about getting married, please get in touch to discuss what may be possible.
+We will do our best to make sure that it is still an wonderful day.

 Congratulations on your engagement.
 We are delighted that you are thinking of getting married in church.